astafev/meetings-cost-ya/firefox/README.md

 ```

 * `storage` to keep settings
-* *the rest* for intercepting web queries (maybe something from that list is not necessary, copied from examples)
+* *the rest* is for intercepting web queries (maybe something from that list is not necessary, copied from examples)